curryrasul/voan/README.md

 <p align="center">
     <img src="./images/voan-logo.jpeg" width="150">
 </p>
-<h4 align="center">ANonymous VOting on NEAR Protocol</h4>
+<h4 align="center">ANonymous VOtings platform on NEAR Protocol</h4>

 ___

 <h2 align="center">Motivation</h2>

 One of the key requirements for votings is **privacy**.
-Main motivation comes from experience of participating in DAO's: you cannot vote against the proposal, because you can offend someone.
+There is no *privacy-by-default* on NEAR Protocol.
+The main motivation comes from experience of participating in DAOs: you cannot vote against the proposal, because you may offend someone.
 Anonymity would be a great option.

 ---